asyndesis/react-highlight-menu/README.md

 ```

 ## Props

-Common props you may want to specify include:

 - `target` - can either be a querySelector string, or a react ref.
 - `styles` - several css attributes can be applied for styling.
 (See demo)